Special Events, Craft Shows, Trade Shows

 What is an event?

 An event is an occurrence, occasion, activity or function at which merchandise is sold or traded or taxable services are provided.
-The event can be one day or consecutive days.
-When an event is held regularly, each consecutive day period (weekend) constitutes a separate event.
+The event can be one day or up to three consecutive days.
+When an event is held regularly, each consecutive day, period (weekend) constitutes a separate event.
 See the consumer information section above for examples of special events.

 Who is a vendor?

-A vendor is defined as a person or entity selling merchandise or providing a taxable service.
+A vendor is defined as a person or entity selling merchandise, providing a taxable service or attending to an informational booth.
 A vendor may also be referred to as a seller, exhibitor or booth owner.